PrincetonUniversity/intro_debugging/00_install/local_install_instructions.md

 ### Install R and RStudio

-R is a statistical software
+R is a statistical software with a command line interface.
+RStudio provides a convenient GUI interface to run R commands and scripts.
 1. Instructions to install can be found here: https://researchcomputing.princeton.edu/education/training/virtual-workshop-requirements#rstudio